AlecAivazis/survey/README.md

 ## Running the Prompts

-There are two primary ways to execute a Prompt and start collecting information from your users: `Ask` and `AskOne`.
+There are two primary ways to execute prompts and start collecting information from your users: `Ask` and `AskOne`.
 The primary difference is whether you are interested in collecting a single piece of information or if you have a list of questions to ask.
 For most basic usecases, `Ask` should be enough.
 However, for surveys with complicated branching logic, we recommend that you break out your questions into multiple